 What Are the Age Limits for an Airline Job?

 It's not unreasonable to assume that you can go from zero time to ATP rated pilot in 18 months.
 This isn't easy, however.
 It's more likely that you'll take two to three years to acquire the 1,500 hours necessary to become an ATP rated pilot.
-In one of my busiest years as a CFI, I flew a little over 1,250 hours, but I've known folks to fly 1,400+ hours as an instructor in a year.
-That means that a minimum of a year and a half would be necessary to obtain the qualifications for an ATP license.
-Therefore, if you're 35 years old and have the money to stop what you're doing and begin flight training right now at this present point in time, the odds are that you'll have a good chance at flying with a commuter airline in the next two to three years.
+In one of my busiest years as a flight instructor, I flew a little over 1,240 hours, but I've known folks to fly 1,400+ hours as an instructor in a year.
+This means that a minimum of a year and a half would be necessary to obtain the qualifications for an ATP certificate.
+Therefore, if you're 35 years old and have the money to stop what you're doing and begin flight training right now, the odds are that you'll have a good chance at flying with a commuter airline in the next two to three years.

-Additionally, the older you are, the more likely that you'll find it difficult to move beyond the commuter (a regional) airline, to a job with the major airlines.
+Additionally, the older you are, the more likely that you'll find it difficult to move beyond a regional airline, to a job with the major airlines.
 But don't get me wrong here.
-Commuter flying is fun flying.
-It also has several benefits not offered by the majors.
-For instance, you're more likely to become a pilot with seniority sooner (or, if you fly in Mexico, you'll be called senor, sooner).
+Regional flying is fun flying and the pay is increasing by the month, too (supply and demand is at work here).
+Flying for a regional airline also has several benefits not offered by the majors.
+For instance, you're more likely to become a pilot with seniority sooner.
 This means you won't be away from home as long (assuming you don't like to be away from home, that is.
-Trust me, hotels get old fast).
+Trust me, some hotels are like Dixie Dumpsters with a checkout time.
+This gets old fast).
 As a general rule, you get to hand fly the airplane more often than you do the big jets.
-This is one of the reasons that commuter pilots are very skilled pilots.
-Some commuters are equipping their fleets with larger and larger aircraft (no, not because the passengers are becoming larger and larger, either).
+This is one of the reasons that regional pilots are very skilled pilots.
+Some regionals are equipping their fleets with larger and larger aircraft (no, not because the passengers are becoming larger and larger, either).
 So it's possible that you'll be flying airline-size equipment in a relatively short period of time.

 Is There One Last Bit of Advice for Aspiring Aviators?
 Yes.
 Find a good flight instructor, be enthusiastic and have a lot of patience.